Separation of Reliability and Secrecy in Rate-Limited Secret-Key Generation: Problem Statement and Background

 \subsubsection{Privacy amplification}

 During the privacy amplification phase, Alice and Bob generate their secret key by applying a deterministic function, on which they publicly agreed ahead of time, to their common sequence $S$ obtained after reconciliation.
 This phase is performed with extractors~\cite{Vadhan98}, which are functions that take as input a sequence of $n$ arbitrarily distributed bits and output a sequence of $k$ nearly uniformly distributed bits, using another input of $d$ truly uniformly distributed bits.
-The following theorem provides a lower bound on the size of the key, on which the legitimate users agree. \begin{thm} [\cite{Maurer00,Bloch11}] Let $S \in \left\{ 0,1 \right\}^n$ be the RV that represents the common sequence shared by Alice and Bob, and let $E$ be the RV that represents the total knowledge about $S$ available to Eve.
+The following theorem provides a lower bound on the size of the key, on which the legitimate users agree. \begin{thm} [\!\cite{Maurer00}, {\cite[Theorem 4.6]{Bloch11}}] Let $S \in \left\{ 0,1 \right\}^n$ be the RV that represents the common sequence shared by Alice and Bob, and let $E$ be the RV that represents the total knowledge about $S$ available to Eve.
 Let $e$ be a particular realization of $E$.
+If Alice and Bob know that then there exists an extractor $g: \left\{0,1\right\}^n \times \left\{0,1\right\}^d \to \left\{0,1\right\}^k$ with $d \leq n \delta(n) \text{ and } k \geq n(\gamma - \delta(n))$, where $\delta(n)$ satisfies $\lim_{n \rightarrow + \infty} \delta(n) = 0$.\\ Moreover, if $U_d$ is a RV uniformly distributed on $\left\{0,1\right\}^d$ and Alice and Bob choose $K=g(S,U_d)$ as their secret key, then